Speed dating: Organization

 Usually, advance registration is required for speed dating events.
 Participants are rotated to meet each other over a series of short "dates" typically lasting from three to eight minutes depending on the organization running the event.
 At the end of each interval a signal (e.g., a ringing bell, glass clinks or a whistle blow) is given to alert participants to move on to the next date.
 When the event concludes, participants can submit a list to the organizers of candidates they would like to share their contact information with.
 The organizers will forward the contact information if both participants included each other on the list.
 Contact information cannot be exchanged during the initial meeting to reduce pressure when accepting or rejecting a suitor face-to-face.

 There are many speed dating events now in the United Kingdom, Canada, and the United States.
 Requirement for each event vary with the organizer.
 Specific age range based on gender is a common restriction for events.

 Many speed dating events are targeted at particular communities.
 The documentary film, "Age of Love" describes a speed dating event organized for older adults.
-Other groups have included: LGBT people, polyamorists, skiers, and Christians.
+Other groups have included: LGBT people, polyamorists, skiers, Jews, and Christians.

 Practice

 Participants are given a time limit in which they can talk to a potential partner, then are asked if they liked the partner before moving on to the next one.
 They can come alone without feeling out of place; alternatively it is something that women who like to go out in groups can do together.

-According to the New York Times, participants in speed dating receive an average of 2-3 out of 10 matches.
+According to The New York Times, participants in speed dating receive an average of 2–3 out of 10 matches.
 Online dating participants are said to find a compatible match with 1 in 100 or fewer of the profiles they study.
 The BBC reports, in the "Science of Love", that it takes between 90 seconds to 4 minutes of face-to-face interaction to determine attraction, which may give speed dating an advantage over online dating.